by Stephen Arsenault

 Washington, D.C, USA

 At age 25, I was assistant manager for a video store, but wasn’t challenged enough.
-With an empty feeling inside, I knew I had potential to do better, so after five long years I quit.
-I had a week to find a new job to meet my car payment, rent, etc. Just a week.
+With an empty feeling inside, I knew I had potential to do better, so after five long years, I quit.
+I had one week to find a new job to meet my car payment, rent, etc.

-Having quit on Monday, Tuesday my friend Jeff called.
+I quit on Monday.
+Tuesday, my friend Jeff called.
 Jeff has cerebral palsy and asked me to care for him because his regular worker would finish that week.
-The next day I applied at the company which hired his caretakers.
+The next day, I applied at the company that hired his caretakers.

 I started working with Jeff the following week.
-It was difficult, as I provided full-time care, made far less money than previously, and it required working more hours than I could be paid for.
+It was difficult, as I provided full-time care and made far less money than previously.
+Jeff needed more hours of care than I could be paid for.
 But it was rewarding.
-I began to believe in Jeff, to see he had so much potential.
+I began to believe in Jeff and see he had so much potential.

-That summer Jeff decided to go back to school.
-To make it happen, I’d need to go, too, so with the interest we both have in computers, we applied at a local college.
-They accepted us and the only drawback was my tuition money.
-I wrote student loans explaining my situation.
+That summer, Jeff decided to go back to school.
+To make it happen, I’d need to go, too, so with the interest we both had in computers, we applied at a local college.
+They accepted us; the only drawback was my tuition money.
+I wrote the Student Loans department and explained my situation.

 At that point, many people pressured us not to go back to school.
-People said Jeff probably couldn’t do the work because of his diabilities.
-I understood people wanted him to be realistic about what he attempts.
+People said Jeff probably couldn’t do the work because of his disabilities.
+I understood that people wanted him to be realistic about what he attempted.

-I decided to yield, to abandon my chance for school, and was hired part-time at city hospital as a patient-care attendant.
-The morning I planned to quit the school called — and said to start anyway, don’t worry about money.
+I decided to yield, to abandon my chance at school, and was hired part-time at City Hospital as a patient-care attendant.
+The morning I planned to quit, the school called and said to start anyway and not to worry about money.

 We started.
-Daily we left Jeff’s place at 7:00 a.m. and went to school until 5:00 pm.
-That fall I nervously wrote and called about my student loan — still no word.
-After Christmas, I miraculously received my money, and finally paid the school.
+We left Jeff’s place at 7:00 a.m. every day and went to school until 5:00 pm.
+That fall, I nervously wrote and called about my student loan: still no word.
+After Christmas, I miraculously received my money and finally paid the school.

-During the 19 month class many people left because they couldn’t handle it.
+Many people left the 19-month program because they couldn’t handle it.
 Jeff soared to the top of the class and excelled in all subjects.
 He was amazing.
-My marks weren’t that great, but I passed every course and we both graduated.
-When I pushed Jeff across the stage graduation night his wheelchair seemed lighter.
+My marks weren’t that great, but I passed every course, and we both graduated.
+When I pushed Jeff across the stage on graduation night, his wheelchair seemed lighter.

-I cried that night when I got home — we did it.
-At one point, I nearly gave up because people said I couldn’t do it, because there was no money.
+When I got home that night, I cried.
+We did it.
+At one point, I nearly gave up because there was no money.
 We had a goal, went the distance, and made it across the finish line, not alone but together.
-You should have seen Jeff’s face at graduation… when they called him up for the “oustanding achievement” award.
+You should have seen Jeff’s face at graduation when they called him up for the “outstanding achievement” award.

-We are presently working at “on the job training” at a software company.
-Underneath it all, we owe our chance to the people at student loans.
+Currently, we are both undergoing on-the-job training at a software company.
+Underneath it all, we owe our chance to the people at Student Loans.
 We’re not sure where this road will lead, but it’s already taken us farther than I could have imagined.
-It is proof that dreams sometimes come true, with a little help at the right time.
+It is proof that with a little help at the right time, sometimes dreams come true.